shihanqu/Bright-Horizons-Downloader/README.md

     # Your password
     PASSWORD = "your_password"

-    # The first name of the dependent as it appears on the dashboard.
+    # The full name of the dependent as it appears on the dashboard.
     # This must be an EXACT match (case-sensitive).
-    DEPENDENT_NAME = "DependentFirstName"
+    DEPENDENT_NAME = "First Last"
     ```

 3.  **Update `config.py`:**